-I haven’t failed yet, but boy every time, I’ve come close.
+Times are tougher for many now, and the risk of failure can seem more tangible these days.
+I haven’t failed yet, but boy, every time, I’ve come close.

 - Setting a little too insane of a goal.
 Crazy goals are good, but I wonder about insane.
-At EchoSign, way back in 2005, I said we’d do $2m ARR by the end of Year 1.
+At Adobe Sign / EchoSign, I said we’d do $2m ARR by the end of Year 1.
 We ended up at $200k in ARR.
-Not terrible 1 year from launch, looking back, especially by 2006 standards.
+Not terrible one year from launch, looking back, especially by the standards of the time.
 But the team was dejected and broken.
 One cofounder quit.
 Another fired another one.
 I thought we could do it, though.
 But I should have stress tested that assumption a little more.
 This cost me one of my cofounders, and some of the engagement of another.

 - Not paying myself a salary — for a little too long.
 Once we were in trouble, I stopped taking a salary, and reinvested a bunch of the proceeds from my first start-up to keep us going.
 That was OK.
 But I took it a little too far.
 I did it a little too long.
 This gave me an excuse.
 To do OK, but not to kill it.
 After all, I wasn’t taking a salary!
 Pay yourself once you can afford to.
 This cost me some of the urgency I needed — once things finally got good!
 A little more here: In The Early Days, Don’t Forget To Pay Yourself, Too | SaaStr

 - Shipping a little bit too way early.
 This is a tough one.
 If you wait to ship until you have a perfect product, the market passes you by.
-But in each of my start-ups, I shipped 90 days too early looking back.
-And boy it cost me.
-In my first start-up, it cost me the second largest customer in the industry.
-Our prototypes failed.
-At EchoSign, we just had too many bugs at launch, which cost us a lot of the halo from our press at launch, and made the early user feedback too confusing.
+But in each of my start-ups, I shipped 90 days too early, looking back.
+And boy, it cost me.
+In my first start-up, it cost me the second-largest customer in the industry.
+We just had too many bugs at launch, which cost us a lot of the halo from our press at launch, and made the early user feedback too confusing.
 Just 90 more days in the oven would have been so much better.
 Yes, this is tough.
 Better to ship too early than too late in the early days.
 But a little too early can be rough in a B2B product, in a product you are trying to get paying customers for.

 - Not really, truly listening to our early customers.
 I made them as happy as I humanly could … but I didn’t truly listen to why.
 Not strategically and proactively.
 A bunch of our early customers were in seemingly weird industries, like debt consolidation.
 I thought we were a niche product for debt consolidation.
 But I didn’t listen — properly.
 The real use case was sales.
 The debt consolidators bought us for their sales team because we were fast.
 I should have gotten on a jet and visited them in person.
 And listened more.
 And not assumed the reason they bought us on the surface was the real reason.